userver-framework/userver/scripts/docs/en/userver/logging.md

 The HTTP client sends the current link/span_id/trace_id values in each request to the server, they do not need to be specified.

-When the HTTP server shandles the request, it extracts data from the request headers and puts them in the Span.
+When the HTTP server handles the request, it extracts data from the request headers and puts them in the Span.

 Names of the headers: